 Today the kids finished up their years at the Hudson Middle School.

-Shane & Cale are very much looking forward to their adventure in Singapore, and will also use technology and social media to stay in contact with their Hudson friends.
-These kids aren’t as much into it as much as Maria and her friends, so it may be a bit more challenging to stay connected, but I feel confident that these boys will make it work.
+My boys are very much looking forward to their adventure in Singapore, and will also use technology and social media to stay in contact with their Hudson friends.
+The boy s aren’t as much into it as much as my daughter and her friends, so it may be a bit more challenging to stay connected, but I feel confident that these boys will make it work.

-Trent and I pray that Maria, Shane & Cale are able to make this transition to a new country & a new school easily.
+We are praying that our kids will be able to make this transition to a new country & a new school easily.
 Sometimes I worry about this move … my kids are excelling in their school work, have wonderful, kind, like-minded friends, and are in every sense, thriving in the Hudson School District.
 Why would I mess with such a good thing?